Stabilization and Restoration Services

 United States and Canada, and they are continuing to remain stable after

-in those climates.
+in these high humidity climates.

-We continue to do work for the University of New Mexico,
+to do work for the University of New Mexico,

 restoring and stabilizing all of their iron and pallasite specimens.
-We

 well as stabilizing specimens for numerous collectors and dealers in